OutlierVentures/Stop-Bluffing/README.md

-# Stop-Bluffing
+# Stop Bluffing

-Machine Learning model for detecting bluffing in a Poker game.
+A machine learning model for detecting unfelt emotions in video data.

-A mini project part of UCL's Affective Computing and Human Robot Interaction course.
+This repo has been forked from a research project originally created for detecting bluffing in poker games.

 ## Prepare Data